 Children also show that while engaging in symbolic play they are able to assign two separate identities to an object – such as understanding that a block is a block, and in this case, also a phone.

-This is something they are not able to do in other contexts, for example when looking at pictures of objects that represent other objects.
+They cannot do this in other contexts, for example, when looking at pictures of objects that represent other objects.

 To give an example of this in a language context – a very young child knows that a banana is a banana, but will not also refer to it as a fruit.

 Pretend play, therefore, plays a big role in helping a child develop thinking skills.

 Even the objects that a child uses to play with shows his level of thinking.
 In the beginning, he uses real objects, toy replicas, and then other objects as representations.